Portable Type 2 EV Charger | 10 Amp Plug

 This cutting-edge Portable Type 2 (Mennekes) 8 Amp EV Charging Station with Australian Plug allows you to charge your electric vehicle via a standard Australian wall socket.

-Compatible with all-electric vehicles and models including: Audi, BMW, BYD, EQC, Holden, Honda, Hyundai, Jaguar, KIA, Mazda, Mercedes Benz, Mini, Mitsubishi, Nissan, Polestar, Renault, Rivian, TESLA, Toyota, Volkswagen, Volvo
+Compatible with all-electric vehicles and models including: Audi, BMW, BYD, EQC, Holden, Honda, Hyundai, Jaguar, KIA, Mazda, Mercedes Benz, MG, Mini, Mitsubishi, Nissan, Polestar, Renault, Rivian, TESLA, Toyota, Volkswagen, Volvo

 - Light Weight 2.1kg